Microsoft/azure-docs.pt-pt/articles/firewall-manager/secure-hybrid-network.md

 ## <a name="test-the-firewall"></a>Testar a firewall

-1. Em primeiro lugar, note o endereço IP privado para a máquina virtual **VM-spoke-01.**
+1. Em primeiro lugar, note o endereço IP privado para a máquina virtual VM-Spoke-01 na página geral vM-Spoke-01.

 2. No portal do Azure, ligue à máquina virtual **VM-Onprem**.
 <!---2.
 Open a Windows PowerShell command prompt on **VM-Onprem**, and ping the private IP for **VM-spoke-01**.